Toshinaki/MATLAB_PTB_Questionnaire/README.md

 3. ~~Support for mouse and gamepad~~
 4. ~~Rewrote the code that draws rects~~
 5. Deal with large file
+6. Mouse click on an answer would trigger scroll event and goes to next question automatically.

 ## License